 Communication between all the different teams is streamlined to ensure that development and progress in all teams stay on track.

-The compatibility of the ADA-Friendly Navigation App with the existing technical infrastructure should be good.
+The compatibility of the ADAFNA with the existing technical infrastructure should be good.

-The technical infrastructure is already set up to work with mobile applications; adding the ADA-Friendly Navigation App will be no problem.
+The technical infrastructure is already set up to work with mobile applications; adding the ADAFNA will be no problem.

 The phone application stores are already set up for the application to be uploaded and ready for download once the development is finished.